VASTDynamics/Vaporizer2/README.md

 - Four different UI themes to choose from allowing for different contrasts and look-and-feel
 - Hotkeys for most important editor functions
 ### Available platforms and formats
-- Available formats: VST2 / VST3 / AU / AAX / LV2 plugins and a standalone version
+- Available formats: VST2 / VST3 / AU / AAX / CLAP / LV2 plugins and a standalone version
 - Available platforms (64-bit): macOS (native Mac M1/M2 silicon support with neon vector extensions), Windows and Linux
 - 32-bit plug-ins can be build with CMake if needed
 ### Minimum system requirements